 Vessel Type: Bulk Carrier

-This fully laden bulk carrier was on passage in the Mediterranean Sea during winter.
-The bosun and a cadet were instructed to wash down the vessel’s main deck and hatch covers of cargo dust which had accumulated during the previous cargo loading operation.
-The wind at this time was logged as SE Beaufort force 7 with sea state described as very rough.
-Whilst the seamen were handling the hose on the starboard side, a wave was shipped onto the main deck, sweeping them heavily against the adjacent cargo hold hatch coamings.
-Both sustained multiple injuries requiring the vessel to deviate to land the seamen ashore for urgent hospital treatment.
+A fully loaded bulk carrier was proceeding at full sea speed on a south westerly course in the Mediterranean Sea in conditions of heavy weather.
+The bosun and a cadet were instructed to wash down the vessel’s main deck and hatch covers to remove grain cargo dust remaining from the previous loading operations.
+At this time, the wind was blowing from a south easterly direction at about 30 knots, equivalent to force 7 on the Beaufort wind scale.
+While the seamen were working on the port side, a large wave was shipped on deck, sweeping them heavily against the adjacent cargo hold hatch coamings.
+Both seamen sustained multiple injuries requiring the vessel to deviate from the planned route to land them ashore for urgent medical treatment.